 AM noted a recommendation for the Programme to set up a process to highlight what consequential changes there were and then to track these through code drafting (to make it visible for industry members).
 See action CCAG11-01.
 SJ noted this traceability had been included in the CR.

 TC agreed with the approach and noted that the definition of consequential change should be changed to be anything outside of the scope of the baselined design at M5, as this would make it clearer for participants.
-TC queried whether ‘consequential change’ was broad enough, given that there would be other changes outside the TOM between drafting and implementation that would need to be kept up to date in the code accordingly.
+TC queried whether ‘consequential change’ was broad enough, given that there would be other changes outside the TOM between drafting and implementation that would need to be kept up to date in the code version maintained by the MHHSP.

 PS approved of the approach to bringing the code drafting together in a single place, noting this would be supported by suppliers.
 JM added there may be another type of consequential change that may not fit this process and would have to go via the usual code governance processes, but was supportive of the approach for the type of consequential change discussed.